MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/boxview.md

 ## Setting BoxView Color and Size

-Very often you'll set the following three properties of `BoxView`:
+Typically you'll set the following properties of `BoxView`:

 - [`Color`](xref:Xamarin.Forms.BoxView.Color) to set its color.
+- [`CornerRadius`](xref:Xamarin.Forms.BoxView.CornerRadius) to set its corner radius.
 - [`WidthRequest`](xref:Xamarin.Forms.VisualElement.WidthRequest) to set the width of the `BoxView` in device-independent units.
 - [`HeightRequest`](xref:Xamarin.Forms.VisualElement.HeightRequest) to set the height of the `BoxView`.

 The `Color` property is of type `Color`; the property can be set to any `Color` value, including the 141 static read-only fields of named colors ranging alphabetically from `AliceBlue` to `YellowGreen`.

+The `CornerRadius` property is of type [`CornerRadius`](xref:Xamarin.Forms.CornerRadius); the property can be set to a single `double` uniform corner radius value, or a `CornerRadius` structure defined by four `double` values that are applied to the top left, top right, bottom left, and bottom right of the `BoxView`.

 The `WidthRequest` and `HeightRequest` properties only play a role if the `BoxView` is *unconstrained* in layout.
 This is the case when the layout container needs to know the child's size, for example, when the `BoxView` is a child of an auto-sized cell in the `Grid` layout.
 A `BoxView` is also unconstrained when its `HorizontalOptions` and `VerticalOptions` properties are set to values other than `LayoutOptions.Fill`.
 If the `BoxView` is unconstrained, but the `WidthRequest` and `HeightRequest` properties are not set, then the width or height are set to default values of 40 units, or about 1/4 inch on mobile devices.